mjeedx/DevOps_online_Kyiv_2021Q2/m6/task6.1/readme.md

 task 6.1

-1. Create cheme according to task.
+1. Create scheme according to task.

 2. VM2 has one interface (internal), VM1 has 2 interfaces (NAT and internal).
 VM2 has an access to the Internet through VM1: